Di-anaBF/Climate-Trend-Analysis/README.md

 # Citation
-If you use method in your research, please use the following citation:
+If you use method in your research, please acknowledge us using the following citation:
 ```
 @article{nakalembe202440,
   title={A 40-Year Remote Sensing Analysis of Spatiotemporal Temperature and Rainfall Patterns in Senegal},